naofumi0115/PAV-Training/exercises/tut3.md

 > Because this is just another way to store data at the client, just study how to use its API, so there is no exercise here.
 Just homeworks only.

+# Problem
+ - You want to keep your letter while writing even you did not click the send button
+# Solution

 # Homeworks
 1. Create a tool that remove the duplication of each line.
 Example: